 Susan Lyon grew up in Oak Park, Illinois.
 Her initial interest in art was sparked by a PBS television show on Georgia O’Keeffe, which inspired her to take drawing classes.
-Lyon studied art at the American Academy of Art in Chicago and was an active participant in Chicago’s Palette and Chisel Club, where she first began exhibiting and selling her work.
-At age 23 she was the youngest winner of the club’s prestigious Gold Medal, which she won two years in a row at its annual Oil Painting show, and a Third Place at its Silver Medal show.
+Lyon studied art at the American Academy of Art in Chicago and was an active participant in Chicago’s Palette & Chisel Academy of Fine Arts, where she first began exhibiting and selling her work.
+At age 23 she was the youngest winner of the club’s prestigious Gold Medal, which she won two years in a row at its annual Gold Medal show, and she also won a Third Place award at its Silver Medal show.

+In 2019 Lyon won the $25,000 Gold Medal Award at Oil Painters of America’s 28th Annual National Juried Exhibition of Traditional Oils.
 At the 2016 Prix de West Invitational Art Exhibition and Sale, Lyon won the Donald Teague Memorial Award.
-Her other awards include two First Place Awards in the Palette and Chisel Gold Medal Show; two Honorable Mentions at the Western Rendezvous of Art; and an Honorable Mention and Second Prize from the International Artist magazine art competitions.
-She has been featured in Art of the West, The Artist, The Artist’s Sketch Book, Art-Talk, International Artist, Southwest Art, and U.S. Art.
-Visions and Voyages: The Art of Susan Lyon was published in 2008.
+Her other awards include two Honorable Mentions at the Western Rendezvous of Art, and an Honorable Mention and Second Prize from the International Artist magazine art competitions.
+She has been featured in Art of the West, The Artist, Artists & Illustrators, The Artist’s Sketch Book, Art-Talk, International Artist, Pastel Journal, Pratique de Arts, Southwest Art, and U.S. Art.
+The book Visions and Voyages: The Art of Susan Lyon was published in 2008.